davegutz/myStateOfCharge/SOC_Photon/README.md

   27. 'SOC' shall be current charge 'q' at the instant temperature divided by rated capacity at rated temperature.
   28. The monitor logic must detect and be benign that the DC-DC charger has come on setting Vb while the BMS in the battery has shutoff current.
 This is to prevent falsely declaring saturation from DC-DC charger on.
   29. Only Battleborn will be implemented at first but structure will support other suppliers.
 For now, recompilation is needed to run another supplier and #define switches between them.
   30. The nominal unit of configuration shall be a 12 v battery with a characteristic soc-voc and rated Ah capacity.
 Use with multiple batteries shall include running an arbitrary number of batteries in parallel and then series (nPmS).
+The configuration shall be in local_config.h and in retained.h.
+This is called the 'chemistry' of the configuration.
-The configuration shall be in local_config.h and in retained.h and fully adjustable on the fly using Talk.
-If somebody has Battleborn they will not need to ever recompile and reflash a Photon.
+  31. The configuration shall be fully adjustable on the fly using Talk.
+If somebody has Battleborn or a LION they will not need to ever recompile and reflash a Photon.

 ## Implementation Notes